 Introducing Tessa Lighty, Oneupweb’s social guru

-Social Media Coordinator for Oneupweb and Digital Strategist for PointA
+Content and Social Media Strategist for Oneupweb and Digital Strategist for PointA

 What’s your average day like at Oneupweb?